Skip to main content

 Marketplace for C++ SDK

-The C++ SDK supports a range of Monetization features, allowing you to sell a per-game virtual currency to your players that they can use to purchase UGC, with a share of the revenue split between creators and your studio.
+The C++ SDK supports a range of Monetization features, allowing your players to purchase UGC, with a share of the revenue split between creators and your studio.

 Marketplace is one such feature, exposing the data and functions required to build a UGC store in-game.

-Every platform requires specific setup for monetization features to work, particularly with respect to the virtual currency configuration and API calls.
-The following documentation is generically applicable within the C++ SDK.
+Every platform requires specific setup for monetization features to work.
 Platform-specific information is available in the relevant Platform Guides.

-Monetization features need to be enabled through the web UI and, if selling the virtual currency through a platform store, will need a service to consume the virtual currency entitlements and apply them to player's mod.io account.
+Monetization features need to be enabled through the web UI and, if using the virtual currency form of Marketplace through a platform store, will need a service to consume the virtual currency entitlements and apply them to player's mod.io account.

 note